 7) HYPNOSIS IS HARMFUL

 Anything that has the ability to help can have the ability to hurt, if the wrong person uses it.
-This is why it is important to seek out a skilled psychologist that you trust to complete hypnosis.
+This is why it is important to seek out a skilled psychologist that you can trust to completely.
 Hypnosis is usually described as a pleasant and refreshing experience.

 If you live in Scranton or Clarks Summit, Pennsylvania and are interested in scheduling a hypnosis session today, please call or click here to schedule an appointment.